Ascend-Huawei/HiFly_Drone/ros_atlas/README.md

 <hr>

 ## Run Core pipeline with Face Detection
 This is a simple demonstration on how to run the pipeline with a FaceDetection model on livestreamed images from the drone.
-Before we begin, ensure **1)**.  the Atlas 200 DK is connected to the drone before you run the pipeline and **2)** you source the `setup.bash` file whenever you open a new terminal.
+Before we begin, **ensure the Atlas 200 DK is connected to the drone before you run the pipeline**.

 > NOTE: `FDNode.py` is an extension of `BaseInference.py` and `FDProcessor.py` is an extension of `BasePostprocessor.py`